Urgent ‘do not drink’ warning issued for tap water in UK region

 While fecal coliforms themselves can cause stomach pains, diarrhoea and other gastrointestinal diseases, they can also indicate the presence of other more harmful bacteria in a water supply.

-The warning has been issued for residents living in High Bentham, Low Bentham and Burton in Lonsdale.
+The warning was issued for residents living in High Bentham, Low Bentham and Burton in Lonsdale.

-In its latest update at 5:30pm on Tuesday, Yorkshire Water said: “The boil water advice is still in place until further notice.
-Boiling your water before consuming it is sufficient protection.

-“However, we have provided some bottled water for customers that have a medical need or may find boiling their water difficult.

-Urging residents in the affected areas to boil all tap water before using it for drinking, cleaning teeth or preparing foods which will be eaten uncooked, Yorkshire Water said: “Tap water should be boiled for a few seconds and stored in clean, covered containers in a cool place for a maximum of 24 hours.

-“Water for babies’ feeds should be boiled (and allowed to cool) immediately before use.
-Boiling is sufficient protection, there is no need to use bottled water.”
+But in a new update at 5:15pm on Wednesday, Yorkshire Water said: “We can confirm that we are now able to lift the boil water instruction at all affected properties in the local area as the water is now back to our usual high standards.
+Customers can now use their tap water as normal.

+“We’d like to apologise to everybody impacted and thank them for their understanding and patience throughout.”

+In an earlier statement on Tuesday evening, the company had said that boiling water before consuming it was sufficient protection for residents in the affected areas, and that it had also provided some bottled water for residents who were unable to do so or who had a medical requirement.

-Yorkshire Water said it was continuing to take samples to monitor the quality of the local water supply while working to resolve the issue, and is working closely with the UK Health Security Agency (UKHSA).
+Prior to notifying residents that the water was once again deemed safe to drink, Yorkshire Water had said it was continuing to take samples to monitor the quality of the local water supply while working to resolve the issue, and was working closely with the UK Health Security Agency (UKHSA).

-In a statement, Yorkshire Water said: “Routine testing of the water supply in the local area has shown it doesn’t meet our usual standards, and we are asking affected customers to continue following boil water advice, as a precautionary measure, until further notice.
+In an earlier statement, Yorkshire Water said: “Routine testing of the water supply in the local area has shown it doesn’t meet our usual standards, and we are asking affected customers to continue following boil water advice, as a precautionary measure, until further notice.

 “Any property impacted by the issue has had a hand delivered notice of the boil order – customers can double check if they are impacted on our website.